towersvault/shinpokered/README.md

   - Machoke
     - Use a leaf stone at level 35
 	- Hinted at by a house NPC in Pewter City that talks about trainers teaching pokemon
+- Debug Damage Display: As a debugging cheat, damage values will be displayed in battle as the UI updates
+  - Toggled on/off the same way as the softlock warp, but by using 'A' instead of 'B'
+  - Zero damage is not displayed
+  - Damage is not displayed if either pokemon has zero HP remaining

 #Bugfixes